bjwhite-fnal/rucio-ams/README.md

     1. Create rucio-<experiment> project in OKD
     2. Make sure you have the certificate and key for the Rucio service, with alternate names for the various services (webui, msg, auth)
     3. Edit <experiment>/setup_rucio_env.sh to set the required environment variables
-    5. Have the FNAL OKD cluster administrators create the `useroot` account for the deployment to use
+    5. Have the FNAL OKD cluster administrators create the `useroot` account for the deployment to use in order to allow the containers to run as root
-    6. Have the FNAL OKD cluster administrators create:
+    6. Have the FNAL OKD cluster administrators create the following DNS records:
         <experiment>-rucio.okd.fnal.gov
         auth-<experiment>-rucio.okd.fnal.gov
         msg-<experiment>-rucio.okd.fnal.gov